LuckyCrack/Legion-5i-EFI/README.md

 * Download This EFI and Place it in the Root of USB

 ## What Works?
- - Boots Till Installer
+ * Boots Till Installer

 ## Issues
 - iGPU (Not Tested Yet)
-- Wifi/Bluetooth
+- Wifi/Bluetooth (Not Tested Yet)
 - HDMI (Will Never Work)

 ## Important